- What is MCT oil?

 MCT is not only commonly used with CBD, but is also used in a range of fat-soluble products.

-You’ve probably heard of the amazing properties of coconut oil, with users and fans extolling its many health benefits.
-From controlling hair thinning to repairing your rough and damaged skin, coconut oil is used as a solution to multiple skin and health problems.
+You’ve probably heard of the amazing properties of coconut oil, with users and fans extolling its many benefits for overall wellness.

 Manufacturers use carrier oils to allow CBD to be effectively absorbed into the human body.